Effective Field Theory of St\"uckelberg Vector Bosons: Tree-level Couplings of a St uckelberg Vector Field

 Separating $\sqrt{s_{\rm max}}$ and $m_X$ requires $\lambda_4 \ll 1$. \footnote{For vector-boson dark matter with $m_X \sim 10^{-5}$~eV \cite{Graham:2015rva} and requiring the cutoff scale to be $\Lambda = M_{\rm Pl}$, we find an exceptionally small bound on the coupling $\lambda_4 \lesssim 10^{-129}$.}

 However, restricting to just the interactions of the normal dark photon model, $(X_\mu X^{\mu})^2$ is not generated radiatively.
 The coupling $\lambda_4$ is multiplicatively renormalized and thus technically natural if set to an exceptionally small number (including zero).
 It is well known that the sign of $\lambda_4$ must be positive to ensure UV analyticity \cite{Adams:2006sv}.
+Moreover, $(X_\mu X^\mu)^2$ is generated -- even in the dark photon model -- if we appeal to the usual lore that quantum gravity generates all possible higher dimensional operators (suppressed by powers of $M_{\rm Pl}$).
+Specifically, we expect the operator